-Aiken Technical College Nursing Department student grievance guidelines conform with the ATC Student Handbook, located at the back of the College catalog, which details the Student Code for the South Carolina Technical College System.
+Aiken Technical College School of Nursing student grievance guidelines conform with the ATC Student Handbook, located at the back of the College catalog, which details the Student Code for the South Carolina Technical College System.

 All grievances must be submitted in writing.
 Appendix E: NURSING STUDENT APPEAL FORM